dymodi/dymodi.github.io/index.md

 **Recent News**

+* Sep.
+2024: Serve as program committee for AAAI-AISI 2025.
 * Aug.
 2024: Invited talk at the University of North Dakota
 * July 2024: Paper accepted by ACM CIKM.
 * May 2024: Paper accepted by IEEE TKDE.